william-barros-costa/data_science_basic_knowledge/readme.md

 # Python for Data Analysis Practice Repository
-This repository contains practice code and examples from the book 'Python for Data Analysis' by Wes McKinney.
+This repository contains practice code and examples from the book ['['Python for Data Analysis' by Wes McKinney](https://wesmckinney.com/book/)](https://wesmckinney.com/book/).

 ## Table of Contents